 Who We Are

-The Washington University Information Technology organization is born of the unification of three University technology organizations coming together to better serve the technology needs of University end users.
+The Washington University Information Technology organization was born of the unification of three University technology organizations coming together to better serve the technology needs of University end users.

-The Washington University Information Technology organization is under the direction of the Office of the Chief Information Officer, guided by Vice Chancellor and Chief Information Officer Chris Kielt.
-Kielt directs the development and advancement of IT services provided by the new organization.
+The Washington University Information Technology organization is under the direction of the Office of the Chief Information Officer, guided by Vice Chancellor for Technology and Chief Information Officer Jessie Minton.

 What We Do